newatoms/guides/create-effective-hyperlinks/readme.md

+Goal: Teaching you how to create effective hyperlinks

 # How to Create Effective Hyperlinks

 In-text links should be a call to action, inviting readers to act.
 They should promote engagement in the article rather than distract from it.